Fun things to do in Japan: my 15 favourite activities

 Jigokudani Snow Monkey Park Nagano Prefecture - fun things to do in Japan

-If you are lucky to visit Japan in wintertime when snow falls on the Japanese Alps of the Nagano Prefecture, there is one place you must see: the Snow Monkey Jigokudani Park.
-While it takes several trains or buses to get there from Tokyo and a long walk along an icy trail for a total to 3 to 4 hours, seeing Japanese fluffy monkeys soaking in hot springs with snow all around is just so unique that you won’t regret it.
+If you are lucky enough to visit Japan in the wintertime when snow falls on the Japanese Alps of the Nagano Prefecture, there is one place you must see: the Snow Monkey Jigokudani Park.
+While it takes several trains or buses to get there from Tokyo and a long walk along an icy trail for a total of 3 to 4 hours, seeing Japanese fluffy monkeys soaking in hot springs with snow all around is just so unique that you won’t regret it.

-Take the opportunity to stay in the town of Yamanouchi at a traditional ryokan for a hot spring bath (for humans!) surrounded by snow, and taste some of the best sake, soba noodles and chestnuts from the area.
+Take the opportunity to stay in the town of Yamanouchi at a traditional ryokan for a hot-spring bath (for humans!) surrounded by snow, and taste some of the best sake, soba noodles, and chestnuts from the area.
 By the way, don’t forget the snow monkey park is at 850 m of altitude.

 Tokyo Tower view at sunset from WTC Hamamatsucho Tokyo - fun things to do in Japan

+Visiting one of the many Tokyo observatories should be on your list of places to visit in Tokyo, even if you have only a short stopover.
 Considering the number of free options, I don’t recommend Roppongi Hills (1800¥/2300¥) & Tokyo Sky Tree (2060¥/3090¥).
 I find their entrance cost outrageous.
-I went to the observatory of Roppongi Hills during my very first trip to Japan.
-I don’t think the view was that much incredible compared to the other places, including the free options of the Tokyo Metropolitan Towers or the Bunkyo Civic Centre which are already excellent viewpoints.
+I visited the observatory at Roppongi Hills during my very first trip to Japan.
+I don’t think the view was that much better than the other places, including the free options at the Tokyo Metropolitan Towers or the Bunkyo Civic Centre, which are already excellent viewpoints.

-I recommend going to the World Trade Center in Hamamatsuchō (620¥ – about 5€): At the 40th floor, the Seaside Top observatory is the best view in town to see the Tokyo Tower in the middle of the skyline of Tokyo.
+I recommend going to the World Trade Centre in Hamamatsuchō (620¥ – about 5€).
+At the 40th floor, the Seaside Top observatory offers the best view in town, with the Tokyo Tower in the middle of Tokyo’s skyline.
 The observation deck is stylish and comfortable.
-While the straight windows make a lot of reflection, it’s important to note it is one of the rare places where tripods are allowed.
+While the straight windows make a lot of reflection, it’s important to note that it is one of the rare places where tripods are allowed.

 13 – Ordering a matcha latte at a maid café in Akihabara, Tokyo